 19. Reading Christmas stories

-20. Drive around to look at Christmas lights
+20. Driving around to look at Christmas lights

-25. Hot chocolate and Christmas movies in pajamas (favorites of mine are Elf, Home Alone, The Polar Express, Charlie Brown Christmas and The Family Man)
+21. Hot chocolate and Christmas movies in pajamas (favorites of mine are Elf, Home Alone, The Polar Express, Charlie Brown Christmas and The Family Man, but right now, James is obsessed with The Grinch)

-29. Decorate gingerbread houses (a blogger I love has an annual gingerbread house decorating party, which I plan to try next year because doesn’t that sound like so much fun?)
+24. Decorating gingerbread houses (a blogger I love has an annual gingerbread house decorating party, which I plan to try next year because doesn’t that sound like so much fun?
+Plus, it’s one of those things that you can do with kids and adults, which I love)